 Most modern battery powered wheelchairs have designs that can be classified as either Rear Wheel Drive (RWD), Mid Wheel Drive (MWD), or Front Wheel Drive (FWD).
 Each configuration is determined by the location of the drive system in relation to the users center of gravity.
 All three systems have unique driving and handling characteristics that will appeal to the different needs of the user.

-Front Wheel Drive Power WheelchairFront-Wheel Drive wheelchairs offer exceptional indoor/outdoor maneuverability with a design that mounts 2 large wheels in front of the seating area.
-They are great all around wheelchairs that are suitable for outdoor use but will tend to fishtail at higher speeds.
-For this reason they are typically manufactured to travel slower than other power chair varieties.
+Front Wheel Drive Power WheelchairFront-wheel drive wheelchairs offer exceptional indoor/outdoor maneuverability with a design that mounts 2 large wheels in front of the seating area.
+They are great all-around wheelchairs that are suitable for outdoor use but will tend to fishtail at higher speeds.
+For this reason, they are typically manufactured to travel slower than other power chair varieties.
 The overall turning radius is about 22″ to 28″, depending on the manufacturer.
-The design gives many users a sense that the wheelchair is pulling them due to the front mounted wheel position.
+The design gives many users a sense that the wheelchair is pulling them due to the front-mounted wheel position.

-Mid Wheel DriveMid-Wheel Drive wheelchairs offer excellent indoor maneuverability because the wheels are located directly under the user.
+Mid Wheel DriveMid-wheel drive wheelchairs offer excellent indoor maneuverability because the wheels are located directly under the user.
 They typically are manufactured with 2 sets of casters located in the front and back that offer stability.
 Putting the wheels under the user’s center of gravity allows for an extremely tight turning radius.
 This design is perfect for small apartments, nursing homes, or anywhere else where precision movement is necessary.
 The one area of concern for a mid-wheel drive system is the ability to maneuver outdoors, over hills, and across tougher terrain.
 A mid-wheel drive system needs to remain on stable, flat surfaces for optimal performance.
 The fact that they are designed for indoor use doesn’t mean you can’t use them outside though and many retailers will advertise them as being both indoor/outdoor.

-Rear Wheel DriveRear-Wheel Drive was the design for the original powered mobility device.
-They are stable, maneuverable, and offer the highest top end speeds available in a power wheelchair market (see speed chart below).
+Rear Wheel DriveRear-wheel drive was the design for the original powered mobility device.
+They are stable, maneuverable, and offer the highest top-end speeds available in the power wheelchair market (see speed chart below).
 Affixing the wheels in the rear provides the chair with excellent balance in almost any terrain.
-The major disadvantage with this design is that turning radius will typically increase compared with the front and mid configurations.
+The major disadvantage of this design is that the turning radius will typically increase compared with the front and mid configurations.
 Rear wheel drive power chairs are great for outdoor use and provide predictable driving characteristics and stability.

 Electric Wheelchair Wheels & Tires